ArjhanT0teck/free-pixlr/README.md

 It is absolutely disguising how they make you pay for https://pixlr.com/x/#editor so I made this so you can download it for free, the original idea was here https://www.reddit.com/r/pixlr/comments/112ro0l/how_to_bypass_the_image_limit/

 # How to use
-Paste this into the console on https://pixlr.com/x/#editor
+Paste main.js into the console on https://pixlr.com/x/#editor

+OR USE

 Bookmarklet version